elastos/Elastos.Developer.Website/content/discover_elastos/faq/faq_development.md

 {{% faqentry question="Are core coders working from a formal design specification?" %}}

 Depends on the project.
 Elastos has a lot of repositories.
-Eg. trinity, carrier, blockchain, hive.
+Eg. elastOS (trinity), carrier, blockchain, hive.
 And then there are 100+ other repos on github.
 The core code for the infrastructure is likely derived from a formal design specification (it’s all done internally as a team)

 {{% /faqentry %}}